-ACPS offers courses that apply to the General Studies Certificate as well as other elective dual enrolled courses, the complete list of course can be viewed via this link.
+ACPS offers courses that apply to the General Studies Certificate as well as other elective dual enrolled courses, the complete list of courses can be viewed via this link.

-Students interested in pursing an Associate Degree while in high school should work with their counselor and NOVA to identify appropriate courses.
+Students that are interested in pursuing an Associate Degree while in high school should work with their counselor and NOVA to identify appropriate courses.
 Information about specific degree programs can be found on NOVA's website.

-If you have any questions talk to your counselor, or Ms. Coffman, DE & Academy Coordinator (firstname.lastname@example.org)
+If you have any questions talk to your counselor, or Michele Coffman, Dual Enrollment & Academy Coordinator, at email@example.com.